skearn64/cicd_project2/README.md

 ### Creating the Azure connection
 Now the Project has been created a new service connection needs to be established between the Project and Azure.
 The steps below guide you through this stage.
 1. Select the Project and then go into the project settings which will resemble something similar to the image below;

 ![Project_Settings_and Service Connection](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_new_service_connect.png)

 2. Select the Service Connections option at the bottom of the project settings menu, and then at the next stage select Azure Resource Manager and click Next

 ![Select Azure Resource Manager](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_service_conn_arm.png)

 3. At the following screen select the Service Principal (automatic) if it's not already checked and click Next

 ![Select Service Principal](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_service_conn_auto.png)

 4. In the `New Azure Service Connection` window ensure Subscription is highlighted and then select the subscription from the drop down menu.
 Clicking on the Resource group drop down will prompt you to login to Microsoft and to confirm your credentials.
 Upon success this will populate the resource group drop down list

 ![Select Subscription](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_new_service_sub.png)

-5. From the drop down select the resource group to use and then provide a name for the service connection and click on Save as showb below;
+5. From the drop down select the resource group to use and then provide a name for the service connection and click on Save as shown below;

 ![Select RG and provide name](https://github.com/skearn64/cicd_project2/edit/main/azure_devops_service_conn_rg_name.png)